gerdonr/Creating-Smart-Contracts-with-Solidity/.ipynb_checkpoints/README-checkpoint.md

 In the `Deploy` tab in Remix, deploy the contract to your local Ganache chain by connecting to `Injected Web3` and ensuring MetaMask is pointed to `localhost:8545`.

-Fill in the constructor parameters with your designated `employee` addresses.
+You will need to fill in the constructor parameters with your designated `employee` addresses.

 Test the `deposit` function by sending various values.
 Keep an eye on the `employee` balances as you send different amounts of Ether to the contract and ensure the logic is executing properly.